 How it works

-- Understanding the process - The agent identifies the development process you want to capture as a command
+The AI agent will automatically follow the command creation workflow which guides it through:- Understanding the process - The agent identifies the development process you want to capture as a command

 - Structuring the command - The agent breaks down the process into clear, actionable steps with: